RevoScaleR (R library in SQL Server)

 The RevoScaleR library is based on R 3.4.3 and available only when you install one of the following Microsoft products or downloads:

 - Microsoft Machine Learning Server 9.2.0 or later

 - Microsoft R client

-Full product release versions are Windows-only, starting with SQL Server 2017.
-Linux support for RevoScaleR is new in SQL Server 2019 Preview.
+Full product release versions are Windows-only in SQL Server 2017.
+Both Windows and Linux are supported for RevoScaleR in SQL Server 2019.

 Functions by category